 Found across the shrublands, grasslands and savannahs of Africa, zebras are closely related to horses and donkeys.
 There are three recognised zebra species: Grevy's zebras can be identified by their thinner stripes; mountain zebras have vertical stripes on their bodies with horizontal stripes on their legs; while plains zebras have faint brown stripes between their black stripes.

-At ZSL London Zoo, you can see our four plains zebras; males Domino and Spot, and females Kianga and Kabibi.
-Over at ZSL Whipsnade Zoo, make sure to visit our nine-strong herd of Grevy's zebras, part of the European breeding programme for Endangered Species.
+At ZSL London Zoo, you can see our plains zebras.
+Over at ZSL Whipsnade Zoo, make sure to visit our herd of Grevy's zebras, part of the European breeding programme for Endangered Species.

 2. Some zebras have spots!

 Zebras don't come into the world black and white; foals are born with brown and white stripes, which darken as they grow.
 Some zebras have spots as well as stripes, as can be seen in our herd at ZSL London Zoo.

 3. How did the zebra get its stripes?